taiwoajasa245/Whatsapp/README.md

 # Whatsapp Clone

-creating the of whatsapp with all functionalit
+creating the full functionality of Whatsapp